ska-telescope/skampi/README.md

 Charts and Repositories
 -----------------------

 The SKA Helm repository is hosted on Nexus.
-You can add it by calling
+You can add it to your list of repos by calling

 ```
     make add_ska_helm_repo